7 Steps Every Parent Should Take

 Step 4: Enable Communication Safety

 This feature automatically blurs nude photos or videos your child might receive or try to send.
-They’ll get a warning and resources but no one at Apple sees the messages.
-It’s a layer of protection, not surveillance.
+They’ll get a warning but no one at Apple sees the messages.

-Go to Settings → Family → [child’s name] → Screen Time → Communication Safety → On (photo to left).
+Go to Settings → Family → [child’s name] → Screen Time → Communication Safety → On (see screenshot).

 Step 5: Block Adult Content with Content & Privacy Restrictions